 Create a strategy to seek startup funding in Canada

-Store and reuse important data
+Store and reuse critical data

 Canada’s small business grant portal lets users track grants based on industry, but keep in mind that there may be funding opportunities that are not listed here.
 Everything from bookkeeping to business strategy to branding can play a vital role in your applications.
-Few startups have the resources to manage every step manually, but the software market is closing the gaps.
+Few startups have the resources to manage every step manually, but the software market is potentially closing the gaps.
 With the help of a few apps, finding startup funding in Canada can be another simple business process.